 As is noted in Section 4.4.3 of this report, certain sectoral providers have previously been deemed to have significant market power in certain markets by operation of legislation.
 The Firm's understanding is that avgas is considered to be a "petroleum product" but not considered to be an "automotive fuel" under this deeming provision.
 Rubis, the only supplier of avgas in the market, has therefore not been previously deemed to have significant market power in the market for avgas.
-The Firm concludes that the relevant entities controlled within the Rubis corporate group have significant market power in addition to the previously operative deeming of significant market power.
+The Firm concludes that the relevant entities controlled within the Rubis corporate group have significant market power in the market for jet fuel and kerosene in addition to the previously operative deeming of significant market power.